Discover the essence of this region’s culture through its unique Yorkshire slang! From “‘ey up” to “nowt,” this blog...

-Our next surprising fact about St. Patrick is that he didn’t wear green!
+Our next surprising St. Patrick fact is that the saint himself didn’t wear green!

 Historians claim that his colour was a light shade of blue, which can still be seen on ancient Irish flags and armbands of the Irish Citizen Army.